-Also at the same time, 1970-'77, Rick co-developed (together with Gilbert Delouche & Claude Gantet of Salomon SA of Annecy, France) a method to measure on-slope ski binding retention that could be matched with measurements by special lateral dynamic-impact tests in his labs at New England College, MIT, and Pat's Peak Ski Area.
+Also at the same time, 1970-'77, Rick co-developed (together with Gilbert Delouche & Claude Gantet of Salomon SA of Annecy, France) a method to measure on-slope ski binding retention that could be matched with measurements by special lateral dynamic-impact tests in his labs at New England College and Pat's Peak Ski Area.

-Further at this time, from 1974 to '77, Rick co-developed together with Wolfhart Hauser, MD, of Munich, Germany and Dr-Eng Peter Biermann of Stüttgart, Germany, and others — what's now called the 'DIN-System' — utilized worldwide over the next 37 years, each year, by ~25-million skiers — including today.
-This activity was pro bono by Hauser, Biermann & Howell, causing a major positive benefit for skiers, everywhere.
+Further at this time, from 1974 to '77, Rick co-developed together with Wolfhart Hauser, MD, of Munich, Germany, Dr-Eng Peter Biermann of Stüttgart, Germany, and others — what's now called the 'DIN-System' — utilized worldwide for 37 years, each year, by ~20-million skiers — including today.
+This activity was pro bono by Hauser, Biermann, Howell, and others — causing a major benefit for skiers, everywhere.

-In 1977, one season after Rick was ranked #5 in the US (29 FIS Points) in the Downhill discipline of alpine ski racing — and was already considered by many to be one of the leading experts in ski bindings and while he was focused on his undergraduate engineering thesis — the bindings he was recreationally racing-on 'failed to function' as claimed by the manufacturer.
-Rick lost a ski, skied off a cliff at 70 MPH and landed on a ledge — stomach first — rupturing his spleen.
+In 1977, one season after Rick was ranked #5 in the US (29 FIS Points) in the Downhill discipline of alpine ski racing — and was already considered by many to be one of the leading experts in ski bindings and while focused on his undergraduate engineering thesis — the bindings he was recreationally racing-on 'failed to function' as claimed by the manufacturer.
+Rick lost a ski, skied off a cliff at ~60 MPH and landed on a ledge — stomach first — rupturing his spleen.
 This was life-threatening.
-The operation to remove his spleen was a success — but this event was the last straw.
+The operation to remove his spleen was successful — but this event was the last straw.
 The binding was a Geze Olymp 76.
-The test device was a Vermont Release Calibrator — that also broke the night before the race while testing others' bindings, precluding Rick from testing his own bindings.
+The test device was a Vermont Release Calibrator — that also broke the night before the race while testing others' bindings precluding Rick from testing his own bindings.
 The test report on the bindings in SKIING magazine was written by Carl Ettlinger (it reported erroneous information).
-After a full month in the hospital on IV-fluids, losing almost 30-pounds and ending his ski racing — Rick Howell embarked all the way into his critical mission ...
+After a full month in the hospital on IV-fluids, losing almost 30-pounds — and ending his ski racing — Rick Howell embarked all the way into his critical mission . . .